approov/quickstart-asp.net-token-check/README.md

 ./scripts/run-local.sh all
 ```

-This starts the unprotected, token-check and token-binding examples on ports `8001`, `8002` and `8003` respectively.
+This starts the unprotected sample on port `8001` and the consolidated Approov-protected sample on port `8111`.
 Press `Ctrl+C` to stop them.
 You can also launch an individual backend, for example `./scripts/run-local.sh token-check`.
-The script will automatically create a `.env` file from `.env.example` for the Approov-protected projects if one is not already present.
+The script will automatically create a `.env` file from `.env.example` for the Approov-protected project if one is not already present.

 First, setup the [Approov CLI](https://approov.io/docs/latest/approov-installation/index.html#initializing-the-approov-cli).